This glossary of commonly used financial aid terms is designed to help you better understand jargon used in relation to financial aid.

 an all-purpose form used to request a change to a student’s financial aid package (i.e. cancel a loan, review HOPE eligibility).

 what the student must maintain to keep receiving financial aid.
-The policy states that a student must maintain a 2.0 GPA as defined by the Registrar’s policy, earn 67% of the total hours they attempt, and not exceed in attempted hours 150% of what it takes to earn one degree (typically 189 attempted hours for a 126 semester hour degree program).
+The policy states that a student must maintain at least a 2.0 GPA, earn 67% of the total hours they attempt, and not exceed in attempted hours 150% of what it takes to earn one degree (typically 189 attempted hours for a 126 semester hour degree program).
 If a student is not making SAP, it can result in loss of financial aid.

 an acknowledgement sent to students after they have filed a FAFSA and the federal processing center has processed it.
 It summarizes the information entered on the FAFSA and is sent to the Department of Financial Aid of the school whose code was entered on the form.
 The SAR is sent electronically to the school, so it is not necessary to mail a copy of the paper SAR.
 The SAR will also indicate the EFC (which is subject to change), which indicates Pell eligibility.